 Ousted Canopy Growth co-CEO Bruce Linton is getting back into the marijuana business in a big way, resurfacing as a senior executive, investor and adviser in three separate companies in the U.S. and Canada.

-Linton is joining Michigan-based Gage Cannabis Co. as executive chairman, parent company Wolverine Partners said Tuesday.
+Linton is joining Michigan-based Gage Cannabis Co. as executive chair, parent company Wolverine Partners said Tuesday.

 Rivers Innovations is a private U.S.-focused growth capital and strategic support platform founded and advised by the seed investment and strategic advisory group behind cannabis venture capital investor Canopy Rivers.

-Meanwhile, Canadian-based Slang Worldwide (CSE: SLNG), a manufacturer of cannabis packaged goods, announced Tuesday that Linton has invested almost $185,000 (CAD 249,000) in the Toronto-based company.
+Meanwhile, Canadian-based Slang Worldwide (CSE: SLNG), a manufacturer of cannabis packaged goods, announced Tuesday that Linton has invested almost $185,000 (249,000 Canadian dollars) in the Toronto-based company.

 And a Florida company that makes CBD products – Better Choice Co. – announced Linton would become an adviser.